B3ACONsoft/ProjectDocs/README.md

 # ProjectDocs

-The repository contains documents pertinent to CSC289 capstone project.
+This repository contains documents pertinent to CSC289 capstone project.

+-Current By Laws